katepalbers/circ-exchg/_drafts/2016-05-18-Online_surrogates.md

 ##### Notes
 [^1]: David Horvitz with Ed Steck, *Public Access* (2012).
 The self-published book emerged from a commission by San Francisco Camerawork for their exhibition *As Yet Untitled: Artists and Writers in Collaboration* (2011) and is available in modified form as a [freely downloadable PDF](https://rhizome.org/editorial/2011/feb/18/something-fishy-pelican-state-beach/).
-[^2]: Horvitz, too, produced a zine with Franklin Street Works that documented, among other things, the archived debate about deleting the page.